Schertz, Texas

 Schertz (/ʃɜːrts/ shurts) is a city in Guadalupe, Bexar, and Comal counties in the U.S. state of Texas, within the San Antonio–New Braunfels metropolitan area.
 The population was 42,002 at the 2020 census, up from 31,465 at the 2010 census.
-Schertz was settled by Alsatian emigrants in the 1800s.
+Schertz was named after the Alsatian family who settled in Texas in the 1840's.
+The Schertz family were some of the first Germanic emigrants to settle in Central Texas.
+To this day, the area is rich in German heritage and tradition and many residents trace their lineage back to these emigrants.